about

 [01] what

 open-bench is a benchmark harness for coding LLMs.
-It drops a task spec into a fresh repo, drives every model through a real agent loop, runs a hidden test suite as the objective gate, has the models score each other, and commits the full artifact set — transcripts, diffs, judge rubrics, scores — to the repository.
-One round, one ranked review.
+It drops a task spec into a fresh repo, drives every model through a real agent loop, runs a hidden test suite as the objective gate, and commits the full artifact set — transcripts, diffs, scores, costs — to the repository.
+One run, one reviewable record, everything auditable.

 [02] why